Why Do Japanese People Have Black Hair?

 Many schools and workplaces in Japan prefer the “natural” black hair look, so it is not common for people to dye their hair a shade that isn’t black.

-While some people may dye their hair for fun, it is not something that is permitted in schools or more serious workplaces.
+While some youth may dye or perm their hair for fun, it is prohibited in schools or more serious workplaces.